team-wumtk/manoa-study-spaces.github.io/index.md

 ![](listing-page.png)

 ### Today's Spaces Page
-Currently working on addSpace component, then we'll be able to assign a date to
+Currently working on addSpace component, then we'll be able to assign a date to the Card
 ![](today-spaces.png)